-Research for and writing of briefing memos on a variety of subjects, commission resolutions, reports, etc.
+Research and write briefing memos on a variety of subjects, commission resolutions, reports, etc.

-Preparing for, attending, and/or facilitating meetings with other City department staff, community partners, and/or members of the public
+Prepare, organize, attend, and/or facilitate meetings with other City department staff, community partners, and/or members of the public.

-Writing press releases, and outreaching to the public about the Department
+Write press releases, and do public outreach about the Department

 Data tracking, analysis, and evaluation